 - Leveraged ETF long-term expected return calculations.

 - Methodology and results of determining optimally leveraged ETFs.

 - Comparison of actual results to the expected.

-We believe, in addition to Post-MPT Growth’s positive 12-year historical performance, this article provides theoretical evidence that the use of leveraged ETFs are appropriate and proper in some clients’ portfolios.*
+We believe, in addition to Post-MPT Growth’s positive 12-year historical performance, the article linked above provides theoretical evidence that the use of leveraged ETFs are appropriate and proper in some clients’ portfolios.*